Treatment-resistant depression: rTMS

 rTMS (repetitive transcranial magnetic stimulation) is gradually becoming recognised as a valuable therapeutic option in treatment-resistant depression.
+It involves placing an electromagnetic coil near the head and stimulating the nerves in the areas of the brain that play a role in mood regulation and depression.
 A number of randomised placebo-controlled trials have compared real versus sham rTMS.
 These trials have consistently demonstrated the efficacy of this treatment against major depression.
 There have also been a number of meta-analyses of RCTs confirming the efficacy of rTMS in treatment-resistant major depression, as well as naturalistic studies showing its effectiveness in "real world" clinical settings.
+While effective, it is also generally tolerated well with very few side effects.
+A large retrospective chart review of 495 patients conducted in a naturalistic clinic setting found that rTMS was effective across all age groups (15–78), with no significant differences in treatment response or remission rates by age.
+This suggests that advanced age should not be considered a barrier to rTMS efficacy in treatment-resistant depression.